wlazlok/Spring-Pet-Clinic/README.md

 Then you can open app in browser on port **8080** *(http://localhost:8080/)*

-Or just clic link: **https://spring-pet-clinic-by-karol.herokuapp.com/**
+Or just click link: **https://spring-pet-clinic-by-karol.herokuapp.com/**

 ## Author
 * **[Karol Wlazło](https://github.com/wlazlok)**